 5) Czech Republic Freelancer Visa (Zivno)

-‘The Czech Republic has offered a zivno visa, or long-term business visa, for years now, and it’s certainly a good option if you’re like to create a stable working life in the Czech Republic.
-You will be registering at the trade office and becoming a trade license-holder.
+The Czech Republic has offered a zivno visa, or long-term business visa, for years now, and it’s certainly a good option if you’d like to establish a stable working life in the Czech Republic.
+You will register at the trade office and become a trade license holder.

 Note: You will be a licensed taxpayer and will need to be health insurance and social security in the Czech Republic.